Miguel Antonio Caro

+Miguel Antonio Caro Tobar (November 10, 1843 – August 5, 1909) was a Colombian writer, thinker, poet, and politician who served as the 4th president of Colombia from 1894 to 1898.
+A member of the Conservative Party, Caro served as the 2nd vice president of Colombia from 1892 to 1894 under Rafael Núñez.

 Early life

 His father, José Eusebio Caro and Mariano Ospina Rodríguez, were the founders of the Colombian Conservative Party.
 His father's criticisms of President José Hilario López led to his exile to New York City.

 Caro did not attend college or university.
 Nevertheless, as autodidact, he was very well versed in economics, world history and literature, social science, jurisprudence, linguistics and philology.
 He was also well known as great orator, debater and poet.
 Also, as a scholar, he translated several of the works of Virgil from Latin.
 He was appointed as Director of the National Library, was elected to congress, and founded of the Academia Colombiana de la Lengua.

 Political career

 Caro, as philosopher, scholar and orator, played a decisive and important role in the preparation, composition and enactment of the new Constitution of 1886.
 The significant achievement gave him an enormous prestige in the political realm.

 During the presidential election of 1892, the Colombian Conservative Party was divided in two movements: traditionalists and nationalists.
 The nationalists nominated Rafael Núñez as candidate for president and Caro as vice-president.
 The traditionalists nominated Marcelino Vélez and José Joaquín Ortiz.
 The liberals did not participate.
 Obviously, the conservatives won, and the nationalists outnumbered the traditionalists.
 Thus, Núñez and Caro were elected for the 1892-1898 presidential term.